UladzislauBaranau/shorter-URL/README.md

 The user enters an original long URL address and gets a short unique URL as a response.
 The project includes four pages.
-<br>There is an authorization page, registration page, page for shortening your links, and page with all your short and original links.
+There is an authorization page, registration page, page for shortening your links, and page with all your short and original links.

 ## Technical Requirements/Installation and Running